 Agronomic Details

-The site is 560 acres in total.
-The site has a barb-wire perimeter for fencing with one wire high tensile for cross.
-The water is pumped from dugouts and the creek.
+The site is 560 acres with barb-wire perimeter fencing and single wire high tensile cross fences.
+Water is pumped from dugouts and the nearby creek.
 Water system installation occurred in 2009.
-The demonstration site pasture is one paddock in a larger Advanced Grazing System (AGS).

 Project Overview